-Because of the constant parties and accelerated travel pace, many people have told me that they have funny memories of Europe.
-I’ve seen their travel pictures and they all look like the exact pictures you see posted on facebook after a random night out at the local bar/club.
+Because of the constant parties and accelerated travel pace, many people have told me that they have fuzzy memories of Europe.
 Some people have an absolute blast and just love this style of travel.
-Hell, I really enjoy letting loose and maybe having a few too many drinks, but doing that multiple times a week will really wear you down.
+Hell, we really enjoy letting loose and maybe having a few too many drinks, but doing that multiple times a week will really wear you down.

 The Contiki Traveler

 All travelers have to be between 18-35, but the average age is about 20-25.
 Contiki Tours is an Australian company so there are a lot of Australians, but there are also plenty of Americans, Canadians, Kiwis, Brits, and Irish (you’ll probably get a few other nationalities in there too).
-I believe there are generally more females than males and about half of the people are traveling alone.
+It seems that there are generally more females than males and about half of the people are traveling alone.

 A large majority of former Contiki travelers often talk fondly of all the cool people they met and how much fun they had with them.
 A lot of people form really close friendships with their fellow travelers.
 For good and bad, many people’s best memories come from the people they meet—not from the sights.
-But, to be fair, some of my best memories of traveling came from the people I met in hostels, so I can’t see how this is any different.
+But, to be fair, some of our best memories of traveling came from the people we’ve met in hostels, so we can’t see how this is any different.

 Group Travel Frustrations